-- 1. Notice to the Municipal Securities Rulemaking Board of Failure to File a Complete Annual Report due to Absence of Financial Statements, attached as Exhibit 1. - 2.
-Certain financial information contained in "Appendix A The State of California," dated as of March 24, 2023, attached as Exhibit 2.
-The Appendix A attached as Exhibit 2 is identical in all respects to the Appendix A included in the Preliminary
+- 1. Notice to the Municipal Securities Rulemaking Board ("MSRB") of Failure to File a Complete Annual Report due to Absence of Financial Statements, attached as Exhibit 2. - Certain financial information contained in "Appendix A The State of California," dated as of March 24, 2023, attached as Exhibit 3, as more particularly described in the Disclosure Agreements.
+The Appendix A attached as Exhibit 3 is identical in all respects to the Appendix A included in the Preliminary Official Statement, dated March 24, 2023, with respect to the State of California General Obligation Bonds. - 3.
+Information relating to the outstanding debt of the SPWB, attached as Exhibit 4. - 4.
+The insurance required by each of the Facility Leases relating to each issue of the Bonds covered by this annual report is in effect.

-ANNUAL REPORT FISCAL YEAR ENDED JUNE 30, 2022 PAGE 2 OF 2
+ANNUAL REPORT THE STATE PUBLIC WORKS BOARD OF THE STATE OF CALIFORNIA FISCAL YEAR ENDED JUNE 30, 2022 PAGE: 2